 - Vegetable broth, oil, starch

-Most people with a soy allergy tolerate soy bean oil, vegetable shortening and hydrogenated oils because the soy protein is removed during processing.
-Cold pressed or expeller-pressed oils, however, still have the protein intact and should be avoided.
+Most people with a soy allergy tolerate soybean oil, vegetable shortening, and hydrogenated oils.
+This is because the soy protein is removed during processing.
+Cold-pressed or expeller-pressed oils, however, still have the protein intact and should be avoided.
 If you have a history of anaphylaxis, be cautious with all of these ingredients.

 Soybean Allergy: Foods Commonly Containing Soy